peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 Now we need to open all the charts so they can be exported.
 In the Chart Database dialog, click the arrow next to the 'File' button and select your charts file.
 If now shown on the list, select 'Other files...' and pick the file from the File Management dialog and click 'Select'.
 The total number of charts (5000) in the charts file and number of currently selected charts (1) within the file are shown on top.
 Do not change the sorting of the chart list.

-Scroll down to the bottom of the list, and Shift-select the last chart (name).
-All charts will be highlighted (selected) and '5000' will be shown in the 'Selected' field on top.
-Click the 'Open...' button: all 5000 charts will be opened one by one and shown on the list of Calculated Charts (note: this will take some time).
+Click the 'All' button: all charts will be highlighted (selected) and '5000' will be shown in the 'Selected' field on top.
+Click the 'Open...' button: all 5000 charts will be opened one by one and shown on the list of Calculated Charts (note: this could take 15 minutes or more).

 ### Exporting Astrological Data